Tuplanolla/contents/README.md

 The special value `%` is equivalent to an empty (essentially `NULL`) value and different from `""`.
 The string `%%` works as a literal `%` since `%` alone is reserved.

+The special command `help`, also available as a flag and abbreviated as `h`, prints a short usage reference, which also appears when Indefinix is invoked without any arguments.

+The special command `version`, also available as a flag and abbreviated as `v`, prints a short summary, including version information.

+The special command `infer (string)` looks for a command that's similar to the given `(string)`, which also happens when an invalid command is given.

 The special command `bind (command) (arguments)` gives all the subsequent arguments to the next command, flags included.
 The two following commands are identical for example.

 	[user@arch ~]$ indefinix bind lookup pictures videos --unusual "minor error" "major error" [user@arch ~]$ indefinix lookup pictures lookup videos lookup --unusual lookup "minor error" lookup "major error"

-The special command `help`, also available as a flag and abbreviated as `h`, prints a short usage reference, which also appears when Indefinix is invoked without any arguments.

-The special command `version`, also available as a flag and abbreviated as `v`, prints a short summary, including version information.

 #### Example